Is there really such thing as free money? Well, it depends on what you consider “free.”

 The downside is you have to put up the money first, and then win it back plus your prize when you reach your goal weight.

-Achievement is another app that pays you to track your steps.
+Achievement is an app that pays you to track your steps.
 You can earn money by taking steps to become healthier, such as tracking steps, sleeping, logging meals, opting into challenges, completing surveys, tweeting, and more.

 Achievement connects with apps like Apple Health, Samsung Health, Fitbit, Strava, MyFitnessPal, and Garmin.
 Earn $10 cash for every 10,000 points.
 Cash is paid through PayPal or directly to a bank account.